Swan Bay

 Swan Bay is internationally recognised for its outstanding natural environment, with the Swan Bay wetlands listed under the Ramsar Convention on Wetlands of International Importance due to their significance as a habitat for migratory and resident waterbirds.
 The area forms part of the BirdLife International-recognised Bellarine Wetlands Important Bird Area, making it a destination for birdwatchers and nature lovers.
 Residents enjoy the Swan Bay Holiday Park, access to quiet sheltered beaches ideal for canoeing and swimming, and proximity to Queenscliff's heritage streetscapes, boutique shops, restaurants, and the historic Queenscliff Ferry connecting to Sorrento on the Mornington Peninsula.

-Swan Bay falls under postcode 3225 and is governed by the local council Council (LGA).
-For state elections, residents vote in the Bellarine (Western Victoria) electorate.
+Swan Bay falls under postcode 3225 and is governed by the Greater Geelong Council (Local Government Area).
+For federal elections, residents vote in the electorate of Corangamite, while state elections fall under the Bellarine (Western Victoria) electorate.

 📍 Location